mandango/mandango-docs/mandango/events.rst

 .. note::
   The document methods have to be public.

-This feature does not have any performance deterioration if you don't use it, because the code to execute the methods is generated only if you indicate it explicitly.
+This feature does not have any penalty in performance if you don't use it, because the code to execute the methods is generated only if you indicate it explicitly.
+And if you use it, the performance penalty just depends on the methods you use.